hrakaroo/glob-library-go/README.md

 ## Releases

-### v0.1.0-alpha

-First tagged version of this library.
 To use it add

-`require github.com/hrakaroo/glob-library-go v0.1.0-alpha`
+`require github.com/hrakaroo/glob-library-go v0.2.1-beta`

 in your `go.mod` file and then import the library with